markusthoemmes/knative-websocket-eventsource/README.md

-# urbanobservatory-knative-eventsource
+# Knative Websocket EventSource

-A simple, pluggable event source to be used in a Knative Eventing context.
+A simple, pluggable, websocket-based event source to be used in a Knative Eventing context.